priyakvv/priyakvv.github.io/README.md

 layout: page
 ---
+#### Ph.D.: Københavns Universitet (2023-2026)
+ The research will be focused on the transfer of techniques and theorems from the corresponding vast supply of classical results for minimal surfaces and into the new soliton setting.

 #### MSc: Indian Insitute of Technology, Madras (2021-2023)
 - Master's Thesis: "Spectrum of Laplacian on Hyperbolic Surfaces"